-As at December 31, 2017, outstanding awards under the AOG Plan consisting of 1,851 share options and 631 restricted share units had been granted to the Company's directors, officers, employees and consultants.
+As at December 31, 2018, outstanding awards under the AOG Plan consisting of 1,576 share options and 317 restricted share units had been granted to the Company's directors, officers, employees and consultants.
 Each of the options vest in equal annual installments over a four-year period and will expire at the earlier of the tenth anniversary of the date of grant or the expiration of the AOG Plan.
 The grant price is the average of the highest and lowest quoted selling price on the grant date.
-The exercise price of the options at December 31, 2017 ranges from \$675 to \$1,520.
+In 2018, there were no stock options granted.
 Restricted share units vest in equal annual installments over a four-year period.